 Her first job after graduation was at the five-star luxury Áman Resort, Amangiri, in southern Utah.
 “I really liked my job, but I decided to move because I wanted to grow and learn more about wine,” says Amy.
 In San Francisco, she was the beverage and wine director at Teague Moriarty and Matt McNamara’s Sons & Daughters, Sweet Woodruff, and The Square.
-In September 2016, Amy made the move east to lead the beverage program at the one Michelin-star rated Dovetail.
-Amy uses her skills to pair wines with the custom menu designed by award-winning chef/owner John Fraser, who also owns the popular restaurants Narcissa and NIX.
+In September 2016, Amy made the move east to be the wine director at Jon Fraser Restaurants.
+Amy uses her skills to pair wines with the custom menu designed by award-winning chef/owner Jon Fraser.

 “One of the best lessons I learned from the CIA is to always have a sense of urgency.
 It’s something that’s helped me remain efficient in all aspects of my career and personal life.
 I think it sets CIA graduates apart from the crowd.”